Wednesday, October 31, 2018

 GK: Stefan Klos

-Born in Dortmund, Stefan Klos arrived at Borussia Dortmund in the summer of 1990 summer, from neighbouring TSC Eintracht Dortmund.
+Born in Dortmund, Stefan Klos arrived at Borussia Dortmund in the summer of 1990 summer, from neighboring TSC Eintracht Dortmund.
 He played over 300 matches there.
 He was the starting keeper that won the Champions' league in 1996.
 He joined Glasgow Rangers in 1998, where he stayed until 2007.
 He was one of the highest paid footballers in Europe, when he joined Rangers.

 GK: Hans Tilkowski